Marilyn Monroe: 1944–1948: Modeling, divorce, and first film roles

 In April 1944, Dougherty was shipped out to the Pacific, where he remained for most of the next two years.
 After Dougherty left, Monroe moved in with Dougherty's parents and began a job at the Radioplane Company, a munitions factory in Van Nuys, to help the war effort.
-In late 1944, she met photographer David Conover, then working in the U.S. Army Air Forces' First Motion Picture Unit, who had been sent to the factory to shoot morale-boosting pictures of female workers.
+In late 1944, she met the photographer David Conover, then working in the U.S. Army Air Forces' First Motion Picture Unit, who had been sent to the factory to shoot morale-boosting pictures of female workers.
 Although none of her pictures were used, she quit working at the factory in January 1945 and began modeling for Conover and his friends.
 Defying her deployed husband and his disapproving mother, she moved on her own and signed a contract with the Blue Book Model Agency in August 1945.

 The agency deemed Monroe's figure more suitable for pin-up than high fashion modeling, and she was featured mostly in advertisements and men's magazines.
 She straightened her naturally curly brown hair and dyed it platinum blonde.
 According to Emmeline Snively, the agency's owner, Monroe quickly became one of its most ambitious and hard-working models; by early 1946, she had appeared on 33 magazine covers for publications such as Pageant, U.S. Camera, Laff, and Peek.
 As a model, Monroe occasionally used the pseudonym Jean Norman.